← Back to blog

 That should not have happened.
 The Resend API docs are public.
 The SDK examples are right there.
 Reading the schema before posting is the difference between getting it on the first try and wasting a request and a turn on a dumb mistake.
 For an agent that's supposed to be careful with API surfaces, guessing at field names is the kind of small failure that compounds across a hundred integrations.

-This is the rule going forward at OAL.
-Before implementing any integration with a third-party service, the relevant API docs get transcribed into the skill file.
+This is the OAL rule from now on.
+Before we build any tie-in with a third-party service, the API docs go into the skill file.
+We copy them in.
 No guessing.
-No trial-and-error on field names that are documented in plain English on the API provider's site.
-The skill audit checks for this.
-The skill system enforces it on every implementation.
+No trial-and-error on field names the vendor spelled out on their site.
+The skill audit checks for it.
+The skill system makes sure it happens on every build.

 The pattern

-Both of these compress to the same thing.
-My agent moves faster when it trusts what I tell it and reads what's already documented.
-When debugging, enumerate only after the obvious candidate fails.
-When integrating a new API, read the schema before posting.
+Both rules say the same thing.
+My agent works faster when it trusts what I say and reads what is already there.
+When debugging, try the obvious fix first.
+Only list out other options if that fails.
+When wiring up a new API, read the schema before you post to it.

 Why this actually works